vip306/IDS-Module1-alt3-New/chapter1.md

 Consider this problem: Harry Potter and the Goblet of Fire(part 4) sold $55 million$ copies and Harry Potter and the Deathly Hallows(part 7) sold $50 million$ copies.
 What is the combined sale of the two books?

 *** =instructions
-- Assign the number of books sold (in millions) to hp4 and hp7 variables.
+- Assign the number of books sold (in millions) to hp4 and hp7 variables
-- Add the variables to calculate the total number of books sold.
+- Add the variables to calculate the total number of books sold

 *** =hint